Presupernova neutrinos: realistic emissivities from stellar evolution: Neutrino production in a presupernova environment

 The function $f_{ij}(T, \rho, \mu_{e})$ is the phase space integral for the process.
 The phase space of an outgoing electron with momentum $p'$ is given by

 while for an incoming electron with momentum $p$ it is

 Here $p$ and $E_{e} = \sqrt{p^{2} + m_{e}^{2}}$ are the momentum and energy of the electron, $\mu_{e}$ is the chemical potential, and $T$ is the temperature.
-As in \cite{Odrzywolek:2009yl}, we define the chemical potential including the rest mass, so that $\mu_{e^{-}} = - \mu_{e^{+}}$.
-The outgoing neutrinos are assumed to have no inhibition of the final state \cite{Fuller:1980}, so the phase space factor is simply $E_{\nu}^{2} dE_{\nu}$.
+As in \citet{Odrzywolek:2009yl}, we define the chemical potential including the rest mass, so that $\mu_{e^{-}} = - \mu_{e^{+}}$.
+The outgoing neutrinos are assumed to have no inhibition of the final state \citep{Fuller:1980}, so the phase space factor is simply $E_{\nu}^{2} dE_{\nu}$.
 In other words, while the incoming and outgoing electrons must conform to a Fermi-Dirac distribution, neutrinos have no such restriction.

-For a given nuclear transition, the $Q$-value is defined as \cite{Fuller:1980}
+For a given nuclear transition, the $Q$-value is defined as \citep{Fuller:1980}

 where $M_{p}$ and $E_i$ ($M_d$ and $E_j$) are the mass and excitation energy of of the parent (daughter) nucleus.
 Since we are interested in the rate as a function of neutrino energy, we can rewrite the electron phase space integrals, Eqs. (\ref{pout})-(\ref{pin}), in terms of the neutrino energy, $E_\nu$, using energy conservation, i.e., $Q_{ij} = E_{e} + E_{\nu}$ for beta decay, and $Q_{ij} + E_{e} = E_{\nu}$ for electron capture.
-These phase space integrals contain all of the dependence on neutrino energy, and thus solely determine the \n\ energy spectra.
+These phase space integrals contain all of the dependence on neutrino energy, and thus solely determine the shape of the \n\ energy spectra.

-Following the approach of Langanke \textit{et al.} \cite{Langanke:2001b}, we adopt a single, effective $Q$-value, $Q$, for each isotope, and treat it as a fit parameter.
+Following the approach of \citet{Langanke:2001b}, we adopt a single, effective $Q$-value, $Q$, for each isotope, and treat it as a fit parameter.
 This effective \qv\ is found by requiring that the average \n\ energy matches the value obtained from the nuclear rate tables, i.e.: